Signs You May Need Gutter Guards

 - Mesh guards stop debris but allow water to flow through.
 Mesh guards have even smaller holes than screen guards.
 They're durable and let debris slide off as opposed to sitting on top of your gutters.
 Mesh guards cost around $4.08 per linear foot.

-- Micro-mesh guards have even smaller holes than mesh guards, allowing even less debris into your gutters than mesh.
-These guards are extremely effective.
+- Micro-mesh guards have even smaller holes than mesh guards, allowing even less debris through than mesh.
+These types of guards are very effective.
 Micro-mesh guards cost around $5.16 per linear foot.